Salt Creek Falls

 |

-If you have not chosen to hike to Vivian Lake, you will continue straight on the Diamond Creek Falls loop, and you will reach Diamond Creek Falls within a few hundred downhill yards.
+If you do not choose to hike up to Fall Creek Falls or Vivian Lake, you will continue straight on the Diamond Creek Falls loop, and you will reach the Diamond Creek Falls viewpoint within a few hundred yards.
 There is a small lookout platform which is safe in the winter.
-If you are hiking in the summer, you can take the little side trail down the hill, cross the log bridge, to get to the bottom of the falls.
-Diamond Creek Falls cascades angelically down 100 feet and creates a wonderful cooling spray in the air.
-It is about 0.2 miles to get to the bottom of Diamond Creek Falls from the actual trail, and the steep jaunt is definitely worth it!
+If you are hiking in the summer, you can take a little side trail down the hill, cross a log bridge (with only half of a handrail), to get to the bottom of the falls.
+Diamond Creek Falls cascades angelically down 100 feet and creates a wonderful cooling spray.
+It is about 0.2 miles to get to the bottom of Diamond Creek Falls from the actual trail, but the steep jaunt is definitely worth it! |

 |